nhsx/covid-chest-imaging-database/infrastructure/README.md

 # Infrastructure

-This folder contains the relevant infrastructure setup for the NCCID warehouse and processing pipeline, and for this repository:
+This folder contains the relevant infrastructure setup for the NCCID warehouse and processing pipeline:

 The `templates` folder hosts the [CloudFormation](https://aws.amazon.com/cloudformation/) templates, while the Python scripts are used for applying those templates.

 The `tools` folder hosts some practical tools to interact with the infrastructure in various ways, [see what's included](tools/README.md).

+For the internal dashboard infrastructure, check [here](../infrastructure-dashboard/README.md).

 ## Warehouse